tayganr/purviewlab/modules/module07.md

 <div align="right"><a href="#module-07---insights">↥ back to top</a></div>

 ## 4. Classifications Insights

+View key metrics about the classifications applied to sources, files, and tables.

 1. Open the **Microsoft Purview Governance Portal**, navigate to **Data estate insights** > **Classifications**.